 The People's Palace

 Built in 1898 and located on Glasgow Green, this museum and glasshouse was originally built for the impoverished community of Glasgow’s overcrowded East End – where they could find respite and cultural stimulation.
 The palace still fulfils this role, charting the social history of ordinary Glaswegians from 1750 to the present day.
+(Currently closed for renovation)

 The Mountain Bothies Association